python/cpython/Doc/c-api/buffer.rst

 .. c:function:: void PyBuffer_Release(Py_buffer *view)

-   Release the buffer *view* and decrement the reference count for ``view->obj``.
+   Release the buffer *view* and release the :term:`strong reference` (i.e. decrement the reference count) to the view's supporting object, ``view->obj``.
 This function MUST be called when the buffer is no longer being used, otherwise reference leaks may occur.